digitalist-se/impono/README.md

 ## Stable?
 Not at all.
 We do use it for testing right now.
 Because of deleted documentation by the company that did 7tag, many things are unknown.
-API is needed to be documented.
-And so on.
-But.
-We are using release 0.0.5 right now for production use.
-So it do work.
-But there are many unknowns unknown.
+API is needed to be documented fully (you get most of the API documentation at /api/doc).
+There are many unknowns unknown.

 ## How to install Impono with Vagrant